AustralianBioCommons/ables/participants/nf-ont-visc.md

 ---
-title: Development of an ONTViSc (ONT-based Viral Screening for Biosecurity) pipeline.
+title: Queensland University of Technology (QUT)
 description: ONTViSc is a Nextflow-based end-to-end bioinformatics pipeline designed to help diagnostics of viruses and viroid pathogens for biosecurity.
 toc: false
 type: ABLeS Participant
 ---

+## Project title

+Development of an ONTViSc (ONT-based Viral Screening for Biosecurity) pipeline.

 ## Collaborators and funding